 A Sensory Audit was carried out in Spring 2016 and staff are aware that ‘busy’ classroom displays can be distracting for Autistic Spectrum pupils.
 In addition, although our corridors are not carpeted to lessen noise the building is designed to ensure quietness.

 In February 2017 a Staff Audit was carried out to gather staff confidence levels, understanding and knowledge of the Autistic Spectrum.
-Staff training is planned (implemented by our local Outreach Service) for either Summer or Autumn 2017.
+Staff training is planned (implemented by our local Outreach Service) for Autumn 2017.
+Staff training took place in Autumn 2017 by Southfield School which gave very practical advice.